hacks-guide/Guide_Wii/docs/key-information.md

 ## Console Compatibility

-This guide works with all off-the-shelf retail Wiis, as well as the Wii U vWii.
+This guide works with all off-the-shelf retail Wiis, including the Wii U vWii and Wii mini.
 It does **NOT** work with development Wiis, including models:

 + RVT-001 (NDEV)